POWL Long Put Strategy

 - What is a long put on POWL?

 - A long put on POWL is the long put strategy applied to POWL (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With POWL stock trading near $281.54, the strikes shown on this page are snapped to the nearest listed POWL chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With POWL stock at $212.66 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed POWL chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are POWL long put max profit and max loss calculated?